What is your self-perception?

 While there are things we have to do in order to make the earth His kingdom, most importantly there are ways we have to be.

-To create a ‘me’ that can make the earth His kingdom, I have to acknowledge and nourish my relationship, my communion with the Universe.
+To create a ‘me’ that can make the earth His kingdom, I have to acknowledge and nourish my relationship, my communion with God.

-When I jump out of bed in the morning (or reluctantly roll out on the days I’m too tired) and find myself too busy to spark that connection with Spirit, I really can’t complain about it.
+When I jump out of bed in the morning (or reluctantly roll out on the days I’m too tired) and find myself too busy to spark that connection with Jesus Christ, I really can’t complain about it.
 It’s my responsibility.

 Having a poor perception of ourselves keeps us from doing what we’re called to do.
 I know when I feel I’m not good enough, I fail to move forward in who I am.
 That’s not what I want; that’s how I know I need to change how I perceive myself.
 I want to feel strong and confident in myself so that I can be those same things for others.